C3S/collecting_society_worker/README.md

     * implemented:
         1. looks for files in `complete_path` (see config.ini)
         2. uses *echoprint-codegen* to get a raw json with an audiofingerprint
+        3. fills in metadata that is missing in the json from the `content` and `creation` tables via *proteus*
+        4. sets the status in the `creation` tables to *fingerprinted*
+        5. uploads ('ingests') the jsons including the fingerprints to our EchoPrint server
     * not yet implemented:
-        1. fills in metadata that is missing in the json from the `content` and `creation` tables via *proteus*
-        2. sets the status in the `creation` tables to *fingerprinted*
-        3. uploads ('ingests') the jsons including the fingerprints to our EchoPrint server
-        4. moves the processed files from the `complete_path` to the `for_archiving_path` folder
+        1. moves the processed files from the `complete_path` to the `for_archiving_path` folder
-        5. tracks if files have been moved to all necessary offline archives and deletes those files
+        2. tracks if files have been moved to all necessary offline archives and deletes those files
-        6. sets the status in the `creation` tables to *archived*
+        3. sets the status in the `creation` tables to *archived*

 * match
     --> todo